As an Amazon Associate I earn from qualifying purchases

 STRESS- Know what events, people or activities tend to increase your stress.
 Take control of you schedule as much as you are able, to limit or split up stressful activities.
 Plan breaks between stressors, or spread them throughout the week.
 Follow up a difficult activity with something you enjoy (a show, phone call, hobby).
 Perform deep breathing exercises.
 Distract yourself with a fun activity, conversation with a friend, favorite book, music, scripture, or prayer.

 MEDICATIONS- Be knowledgable of what prescriptions and over the counter medications you are taking, and WHY.
 Be aware of the possible side effects, and what would entail a call to your physician.
 Use a pill organizer, phone app, or schedule reminders from family, if needed.
 Don’t miss your medications!
-See my post on heart medication precautions.
+See post: cardiac medication precautions.

 MONITOR YOUR VITALS- Keep a checklist, and measure daily, at the same time each day.
 Blood pressure and heart rate would be primary, but temperature, oxygen saturation, and weight could be helpful as well.
 Have access to the measurements that are considered normal, what might be normal for your body, and what numbers would indicate a phone call to the physician’s office.
 Be aware of the general signs and symptoms that you might need to call in for, as well.